Discover Destinations When to Travel How to get around Visa Packing list Other Tips

 Housed across Colombia’s 59 National Parks, you’ll find over 10% of the world’s animal species, making it a great country to explore if you love wildlife.

 If exploring the wilderness is not what you are after, there’s no need to worry.
 Colombia has a number of energetic metropolitan cities that offer a great food scene, a number of historical sites and innovation spurred by the entrepreneurship that’s flourishing within the cities.

 Destinations like Cartagena boast stunning colonial architecture that tells a story of years ago, transporting you back in time as you wander through its streets.

-Throughout Colombia you’ll come across a number of once in a lifetime opportunities.
-Whether it be whitewater rafting, hiking, kitesurfing, horse riding, diving…the list literally goes on and on!
+Throughout Colombia, you’ll come across a number of once-in-a-lifetime opportunities.
+Whether it be whitewater rafting, hiking, kitesurfing, horse riding, or diving…the list literally goes on and on!

-As hard as it is to pick, here are our top 3 places to visit in Colombia:
+As hard as it is to pick, here are our top three places to visit in Colombia:

-The list of extraordinary places in Colombia definitely doesn’t stop there, so here’s a few more destinations you should check out:
+The list of extraordinary places in Colombia definitely doesn’t stop there, so here are a few more destinations you should check out:

 When’s the best time to travel to Colombia?